Breaking The Chains: Moving Beyond the Colour Black as a Ethnotypical Descripter

 A System of Deliberate Destruction: The Necropolitics of Cultural Genocide

-I must reject the passive language of 'cultural loss,' a term which maligns my ancestors by suggesting they simply forgot or misplaced their culture and heritage.
+While the term 'cultural loss' may suit the broader pressures of colonial methods, it is a dangerously inaccurate description of what my ancestors endured under chattel enslavement.
+This system was not about pressure; it was a deliberate project designed to systematically dismantle the very essence of their identity.
 What occurred was an active, calculated project of cultural genocide.
 To understand its logic, I employ philosopher Achille Mbembe's (2003) concept of necropolitics - the power to dictate who may live and who must die.
 While Mbembe's analysis focuses on contexts like the Nazi death camps and contemporary conflicts, his framework finds its most profound and foundational historical example in the transatlantic chattel slavery system inflicted upon Africans.
 This regime was the ultimate necropolitical project, enacting the "social death" described by sociologist Orlando Patterson (1982) to systematically dismantle the African person and fabricate the enslaved 'black' subject.
 It is vital to distinguish this process from the broader, albeit harsh, realities of colonization faced elsewhere.
 The chattel slavery system was a unique and extreme necropolitical project.
 It enacted a total dismantling of identity enforced by a regime of relentless and pervasive levels of violence - a level of brutality whose psychological impact is recognized in modern diagnostic frameworks like the ICD-11 and DSM-5 as inducing the complex, intergenerational trauma characteristic of C-PTSD (Complex Post-Traumatic Stress Disorder).

 This systematic terror was the essential mechanism.
 It sought to annihilate the African 'person' to create the enslaved 'black' subject—a fabricated identity designed to sustain a system where human beings were legally designated as property.